ca4ti/DragonProbe/README.md

     - interface 2 ("C"): index 3, epin 0x06, epout 0x85
     - interface 3 ("D"): index 4, epin 0x08, epout 0x87
   - ~~or, FX2 emulation mode??? (useful links: https://sigrok.org/wiki/Fx2lafw ; https://sigrok.org/wiki/CWAV_USBee_SX/Info )~~ has a ROM/fw and everything, so, maybe not
+- [ ] "Complex Trigger" mode for aiding with glitching triggers, by turning UART/SPI/I2C/eMMC/... sequences into a GPIO toggle
 - [ ] Mode where you can define custom PIO stuff for custom pinouts/protocols??????
   - Maybe also with code that auto-reacts to stuff from the environment?
 - [ ] Facedancer implementation by connecting two picos via GPIO, one doing host